mic-max/micmax.pw/comments.md

 the hat racks look great! very fun post to read too :) what was the tweet that heather told you to delete ?

 ## misc

+mar 5, 12:05am maristella:
+Thanks, it's really nice!
+I like your idea of havinga blog and you're writing there constantly 🙂 And I really like your posts as well 😊